About Steve Myers

 Racing, Community, and Preservation

 Steve remains an active amateur racer, campaigning an Austin-Healey Sprite race car, and documents race weekends and driving schools on the channel.
+His endurance-racing résumé runs from 24 Hours of LeMons and ChumpCar events across the country to the 25 Hours of Thunderhill, where he finished fifth in class (2014) — North America’s longest closed-course endurance race — the British C1 Racing series at Silverstone and the 24H 2CV at Spa-Francorchamps in Belgium (2019), and the 6 Hours of Sebring in a Spec Racer Ford (2020).
+In NASA and SCCA competition he set fifteen certified track and course records at ten circuits between 2010 and 2018 — from Gateway International and Putnam Park to Iowa Speedway’s road course.
 He is also a Bonneville land-speed record holder: at the 2016 Bonneville Speed Week, driving Tom Donney’s two-stroke Saab Sonett II, he earned his rookie license and broke a class land-speed record, with GPS measures showing the little Saab hitting 124 MPH — a story told in Hemmings Sports & Exotic Car‘s February 2017 feature “Super Sonett Transport.”
 He is a major sponsor of the Austin-Healey Conclave — the largest annual gathering of Austin-Healey enthusiasts in North America — in both 2025 and 2026, and has ridden in the Distinguished Gentleman’s Ride in support of men’s health causes.
-Skunk River Restorations also opens its doors for car-club shop tours.
+Skunk River Restorations opens its doors for car-club shop tours — and in 2014 and 2015 hosted the Midwest British Motor Show on its grounds, the Iowa British Car Club’s all-British gathering of some 130 vehicles.

 Across the shop, the channel, and the apps, the through-line is the same: keep interesting old vehicles — and the knowledge it takes to run them — alive and on the road.